muuki88/muuki88.github.io/_posts/2021-01-09-sbt-remote-cache-recipes.md

 or a static go binary and provides a nice web UI.

-The catch is that this system can only be used internally as public access to the storage bucket is required if you want don't want to configure anything else in SBT.
-IMHO this is a reasonable thing to start a single minio instance internally only for your build cache artifacts.
+The catch is that this system can only be used internally as public access to the storage bucket is required if you don't want to configure anything else in SBT.
+IMHO this isn't a big blocker as an interal build cache system doesn't need to be publicy available.
 ## Setup a test minio instance

-Start a minio server as described [in the mino docs](https://min.io/download).
+Start a minio server as described [in the minio docs](https://min.io/download).
 I changed the data dir to `/tmp/minio-data` for testing purposes.